Selçuk Alibaz

-Selçuk Alibaz (born 3 December 1989) is a Turkish footballer who plays as a right midfielder for Fethiyespor.
+Selçuk Alibaz (born 3 December 1989) is a professional footballer who plays as a midfielder for Fethiyespor.

 Career

 German-born Alibaz earned his sole cap in the Turkish Süper Lig with Eskişehirspor on 26 April 2009 in a match against Trabzonspor before being loaned out to third-tier club Afyonkarahisarspor and eventually returning to Germany.

 In January 2015, he moved to fellow 2.
 Bundesliga club Erzgebirge Aue, signing a contract until the end of the season including an extension clause.

 On 2 August 2017, Alibaz signed a one-year contract with Hansa Rostock including the option of a further year, following a trial.